FAQ - Burnett et al. v. National Association of Realtors®, et al.

 In this case, the Class Representatives are Scott and Rhonda Burnett, Ryan Hendrickson, Jerod Breit, Scott Trupiano, Jeremy Keel, Hollee Ellis and Frances Harvey.

-The Sherman Act and Missouri Antitrust Law claims apply to home sales between April 29, 2015, to the present.
+The Sherman Act claims apply to home sales between April 29, 2015, to the present.
 The Sherman Act claim applies to home sales within the Class that occurred in Missouri and portions of Kansas and Illinois.

 Defendants deny the allegations and deny that the rules are anticompetitive.
 Defendants assert that the challenged rules benefit both sellers and buyers by making home sale transactions more efficient and that, in any event, there has been no unlawful conduct.
 Defendants’ Answers to the Third Amended Complaint are available at here.